The author is an ardent fan of the written word and shares reviews of some of the books she's read here!

 Fast forward twenty years, and Elle's ex-boyfriend, Lucas is a detective and he's called in when the skull of a woman is found on the grounds of his father's now deserted summer camp.
 Is it Elle or is it Monica?
 And who killed them?

-Lucas, our hero, is kind of a bit of a sleaze when he was a teenager.
+Lucas, our hero, was kind of a sleaze when he was a teenager.
 He was screwing Elle and his own stepmother at the same time.
 But then he saw Bernadette and he was a one-woman man.
 I kind of feel like the twist at the end involving Elle was done to make him seem less sleazy, but it didn't work.
 I didn't really buy it from the way she was described and from the opening scene of the novel.

-There's also several sightings of Ghost Elle which begs the question if she's really dead or if she's alive.
+There are also several sightings of Ghost Elle which begs the question if she's really dead or alive.
 And if she's alive, then what's her game?
 Is she still in love with Lucas after all these years?
 Has she been in hiding from the person that tried to kill her?
-Or, since she was described as being one short a full load, has she become a total psycho out to kill all she blames for what happened to her?
+Or, since she was described as being one short of a full load, has she become a total psycho out to kill all she blames for what happened to her?

 As it turns out the three disappearances of Elle, Monica and stable boy Dustin, aren't connected, at all.
 Dustin didn't see something that night that made someone kill him to silence him.
 A twist with Dustin I didn't buy either was him being a pedophile when the guy was interested in girls his own age.
 It just didn't ring true.
 And the whole side plot of Lucas threatening him to stay away from his younger sister wasn't even needed in the book as it added nothing to the story.
 Guess they needed something to show Lucas wasn't a total cad.

 In a lot of ways, the story is effectively over when early on the killer is revealed and arrested.
 It's at this point you realize none of the disappearances were even connected.
 It's a bit of a letdown.
 As was all the girls getting a text saying, "YOU WILL PAY."